yend0/yend0/README.md

 # Hi, stranger 👋

-## 💫 About Me:
+## 💫 About Me
 __Hi, I'm a software engineer__ 👨‍💻
-<br>🐧 I love messing around with Linux <br> 📚 I like to learn new things<br> 🔐🔍 Diving into topics related to security and blockchain circumvention<br> 📫 How to contact me: xzqtbl@gmail.com
+<br>🐧 I love messing around with Linux <br> 📚 I like to learn new things<br> 🔐🔍 I love diving into topics related to security and circumventing censorship blockades<br> 📫 How to contact me: xzqtbl@gmail.com

-## 💻 Technologies & Tools:
+## 💻 Technologies & Tools

 __Here are some of the tools and technologies I work with__.
 <div align="center">